1931–1933 New York City rent strikes: Harlem tenants league

 The HTL and other Harlemite groups lead a 'vote black' campaign on the basis it was necessary for Black Harlemites to have their issues represented.
-This campaign lead to the election of Harlem Assemblymen Lamar Perkins and Francis Rivers; Who passed the Perkins Bill which gave tenants the ability to apply for a stay of eviction up to six months if the tenant was unable to find comparable housing, when faced with a raise of rent.
+This campaign lead to the election of Harlem Assemblymen Lamar Perkins and Francis E. Rivers; Who passed the Perkins Bill which gave tenants the ability to apply for a stay of eviction up to six months if the tenant was unable to find comparable housing, when faced with a raise of rent.
 While River's Bill allowed the court to stay a summary proceeding for nonpayment, if the tenant could show evidence of the Multiple Dwelling Law or Health Department Code.
 Both giving a small amount of extra protection.

 Another way that Black residents of dealt with the rent burden in Harlem, and later the double burden of the Great Depression, were rent parties; Where a resident held a house party with music and festivities to raise money to pay their rent.
 In one example in 1929, guest would be expected pay 25¢ to attend.
 These parties played a major role in the development of jazz and blues music, alongside forms of swing dancing, deeply intertwining with the Harlem Renaissance.

 During the Fall of 1929, factional conflicts in the Communist Party USA and the Comintern would end disrupting the Harlem Tenants League.
 A group of US Communist Party members, notably Jay Lovestone and Harlem activist Edward Welsh, were expelled from the Comintern for resisting their method of dissolving factions in the US party.
 The members then attempted to rally the US Party to appeal to the Comintern party to reverse this decision.
 In response the Comintern ordered the US Party to drive them out of all organizations the party had influence in, a decision which ended up wreaking havoc in the HTL.

 Richard Moore would follow the orders to drive Welsh out of the HTL, an action which upset many in the League including Grace Campbell.
 By the end of October 1929 the group had split into two both calling themselves the HTL, and their tenant base was largely destroyed with them becoming inactive.

 Up through the spring of 1930, the HTLs and Daily Worker maintained a strong presence in the housing campaign, however the HTLs failed to build a sustained movement in Harlem.